dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 node objects into actual Metal and Model I/O objects, but before I do, I can compose those nodes with other nodes or entirely replace some branches of objects in the scene graph.
-This is very useful when you want your graphics framework to process **REAL-TIME GEOMETRY SHADERS**.
+This is very useful when you want your graphics framework to process *real-time geometry shaders*.

 I could duplicate the objects and allocate the copies to memory, as the former is being rendered.
 I could then apply geometry